hunter-teacher-cert/csci70300-summer-2021/daily/README.md

 ## Day 5 - July 15
+### Finish addFront method (15 minutes)

 ### Linked List Lab
-	Start with our Llist.java from code/lists and add the following functionality:
+	Start with our Llist.java from code/lists and complete the methods (preferably in the order given).
-	1.

 ## Day 6 - July 16
 ## Day 7 - July 19